MaxiMir/Motive/blog/science-of-procrastination/en.md

 <a name="science"></a>

-## 1. The Science Behind Procrastination
+## 1. The science behind procrastination

 Procrastination is often considered a bad habit, but it is actually rooted in human psychology.
 Researchers have found that procrastination is linked to the brain's prefrontal cortex, which is responsible for executive functions such as decision-making, impulse control, and attention.
 When the prefrontal cortex is not functioning optimally, we may struggle with tasks that require planning, prioritization, and self-discipline, leading to procrastination.

 <a name="why"></a>

-## 2. Why Do We Procrastinate?
+## 2. Why do we procrastinate?

 There are several reasons why people procrastinate, including: